JadnK/SpringCloud/README.md

-# SpringCloud Dashboard
+# 🌤️ SpringCloud Dashboard v3

-A simple and modern web-based dashboard application built using **Spring Boot** and **Thymeleaf**.
-This project allows users to manage their cloud files, upload, preview, download, and delete files in a secure and user-friendly environment.
+**SpringCloud Dashboard v3** is a modern, web-based dashboard built with **Spring Boot** and **Thymeleaf**, designed to help users manage cloud files in a secure, responsive, and user-friendly environment.
+You can upload, preview, download, and delete files, with admin-level file management and improved performance.

 ---